gift-surg/NiftyMIC/README.md

 Provided the input MR image data in NIfTI format (`nii` or `nii.gz`), NiftyMIC can reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.

-A recommended workflow is [associated applications in square brackets]
+A recommended workflow is [associated applications in square brackets]:

 1. Segmentation of the anatomy of interest for all input images.
-For fetal brain MRI reconstructions, we recommend the use of the fully automatic segmentation tool [fetal_brain_seg][fetal_brain_seg].
+For fetal brain MRI reconstructions, we recommend the use of the fully automatic segmentation tool [fetal_brain_seg][fetal_brain_seg] for this step.
 1. Bias-field correction [`niftymic_correct_bias_field`]
 1. Volumetric reconstruction in subject space using two-step iterative approach based on rigid slice-to-volume registration and SRR cycles [`niftymic_reconstruct_volume`]